How to cut Fabric ?

 - Cut with your one hand holding the fabric and pattern paper and the other hand holding the scissors and cutting.

 Generally, the fabric is folded lengthwise matching the selvages.

 Sometimes you find that the pattern pieces are too wide to fit on the fabric which is folded lengthwise.
 That is when you fold the fabric Crosswise when the fabric is folded so that the cut ends the match.

 Here the selvages are brought to the middle. (see the picture below) This is used when you have to cut many layers of pattern pieces.
 Also used when you want to avoid the fold line which is present in the middle of fabric bolts which are mostly permanent.
 This fold line is especially evident in knit fabrics so a double fold is preferable when cutting knit fabric.

 How to make your fabric cut edge straight

 Sometimes after repeated cuts from the fabric store, your fabric may come out with the edges not at all straight.
 Do not pull out your hair yet.
 You can make it straight with some simple steps.

 - We have to get the crosswise grain of the fabric at 90 degrees to the lengthwise grain.

-- Most typical way to get the straight edge is to tear it from one side.
-First make a small snip with the scissors and then tear straight. but this method works only with naturally woven fabric like cotton and I do not like the ragged edges that result when you tear the cloth.
+- The most typical way to get the straight edge is to tear it from one side.
+First, make a small snip with the scissors and then tear straight. but this method works only with natural woven fabric like cotton and I do not like the ragged edges that result when you tear the cloth.